 - 1/4 cup fresh cilantro chopped

-- To Prepare Shrimp: In a medium bowl combine the shrimp with Old Bay seasoning salt, fresh cracked pepper, lemon juice and about 2 table spoons of oil, set aside.
+To Prepare Shrimp: In a medium bowl combine the shrimp with Old Bay seasoning salt, fresh cracked pepper, lime juice and about 2 table spoons of oil, set aside.

-- In a large saute pan heat 2 tablespoons of olive oil to medium-high heat, add the onions and cook for 3 to 4 minutes, add the garlic and cook for 1 more minute.
-Add the shrimp and cook just until shrimp turns pink, 3 to 4 minutes, add the roasted red pepper, stir well to combine.
+In a large saute pan heat 2 tablespoons of olive oil to medium-high heat, add the onions and cook for 3 to 4 minutes, add the garlic and cook for 1 more minute.
+Add the shrimp and cook just until shrimp turns pink, 3 to 4 minutes, add the roasted poblano pepper, stir well to combine.
 Drain off any excess liquid.
 Taste for salt, cover and remove from heat.

-- Using a tortilla press or flat bottomed plate, flatten the dough ball in between 2 plastic sheets to about 5 inches.
+Using a tortilla press or flat bottomed plate, flatten the dough ball in between 2 plastic sheets to about 5 inches.
 Fill one half of empanada with 3 tablespoons shrimp filling.
 Add some fresh cilantro.
-Using the plastic, fold over and pinch and fold the edges to seal.
+Using the plastic, fold over and gently pinch edges to seal.
 Fry the empanadas in preheated oil for 3 minutes per side or until golden brown.
 Drain onto plate lined with paper towels.
 Serve with curtido- pickled cabbage slaw.
 Yields 6 servings.

 I like to use this simple shrimp recipe for shrimp nachos or chilaquiles.
 Instead of poblanos, below I used roasted red bell pepper.

 Tips~ If you would like to try some different fillings, just make sure they are cooked down until thick.
 The least amount of broth, the better it will be when you assemble the empanadas.
 Search for recipes like Beef Picadillo with Potatoes or Green Chile Chicken on site.